Have you ever come across a dish that you never knew existed?

 - 2 cups Coconut milk

-- 2 tbsp Fish Sauce (patis) add more depending on your preference
+- 2 tablespoon Fish Sauce (patis) add more depending on your preference

 - 3 cloves Garlic crushed